Cramped Legroom On Flights Unlikely To Change, Despite Congressional Mandate

 Leff notes that while travelers like to complain about tighter seats and less legroom, they don't seem to be flying less or paying more for extra space because of it.

 "In fact there have never been more people traveling than there are today," Leff says.
 "Planes are as full as they have ever been.
-So people certainly aren't voting with their wallets even as airlines squeeze seats tight closer together."
+So people certainly aren't voting with their wallets even as airlines squeeze seats closer together."

-Another reason why the FAA may not mandate more room between rows of seats is because such a new regulation would run counter to President Trump's orders that federal agencies repeal regulations, not add more of them.
+Another reason the FAA may not mandate more room between rows of seats is that such a new regulation would run counter to President Trump's orders that federal agencies repeal regulations, not add more of them.

-"It's that kind of 'what will the FAA do?'" says aviation writer Garcia.
+"It's that kind of 'what will the FAA do?' " says aviation writer Garcia.
 "Do they follow one mandate [from the president] to reduce regulation or another mandate [from Congress] to increase regulation?"

-Spokespeople for the FAA did not return repeated calls and emails seeking comment on how the agency will go about establishing minimum seat width and pitch dimensions, but Garcia and others expect the regulators will just codify the minimums used by airlines today and will not give air travelers any more space or leg room.
+Spokespeople for the FAA did not return repeated calls and emails seeking comment on how the agency will go about establishing minimum seat width and pitch dimensions, but Garcia and others expect the regulators will just codify the minimums used by airlines today and will not give air travelers any more space or legroom.

 "The bottom line is, I don't expect that people are going to get more room back," Garcia says, "but at least they won't be worse off."